 Carly was drawn to yoga as a solution to her aching hips, tense upper body and over active mind - the result of many years of dancing, a career in finance and being the mother of three young children.
 What began as an hour respite, soon transformed her whole lifestyle and propelled Carly into teaching so that she could share her love and passion of yoga with others.

 Carly’s classes feature flowing sequences that gently warm, stretch and strengthen the body, leaving you feeling calm and alert when you walk off your mat and into your day.
 She encourages you to honour your present physical, energetic and mental state, so that through self-care you may have a sense of coming home to your inner-most.
 Carly achieves this by bringing your focus to your inner body sensations.
-By observing these sensations with curiosity and compassion, emotions can be identified, felt and healed; interactions with others can become responsive rather than reactionary; and the relationship you may have with anxiety or pain can be altered.
+By observing these sensations with curiosity and compassion, emotions can be identified, felt and healed; interactions with others can become responsive rather than reactionary; and a sense of coming home, back to your already whole and glorious self can be fostered.

 Carly loves working with people of all ages.
 She delights in seeing the joy yoga brings to children, but equally loves seeing the transformation that yoga can have on adults of all ages.